ZephyrusZhang/CS307-Project-2/report/README.md

 ```

 ## 2.9 getFavoriteProductModel
-find the model which has the highest sales, first count number of each product, then select the max
+Find the model which has the highest sales, first count number of each product, then select the max.
 ```xml
 <select id="getFavoriteProductModel" resultMap="favoriteProductModelMap">
     select model_name, sales